 Over the past few weeks, I’ve become increasingly interested in efficient PPC account management.
 I’ve come to see the value in being able to go into an account, quickly assess what’s going on, and make effective changes in as little steps as possible.
 After trying a few different styles, I must admit I’m becoming a nerd for the labels feature in Google AdWords.
 The more I use them, the more helpful I find them to be.

-All of my labels end up falling into three main categories:
+For the most part, my labels end up falling into three main categories:

 - Regularly referenced areas of accounts